mashqur-ul/simple-ci-crud/README.md

 ### Installing

 * Step-1: Download the project from github repository and extract it at the root of your local server root drectory.
 Incase of XAMP it will be your htdocs folder.
+(You can use https://github.com/mashqur-ul/simple-ci-crud.git also)
 * Step-2: Import database using the db_simple_ci_crud.sql file from the downloaded project root.
 * Configure databse connection in the file application/config/database.php.
 If you are using XAMPP your configuration should look like the following